Random motility regulation as a generic mechanism of community formation: Numerical simulations in 2d

-When $F(\bfr) \approx 1$, the system is thus locally fragmented, while $F(\bfr) \approx 0$ corresponds to a locally gregarious behavior.
-We report the histogram of $F(\bfr)$ in the bottom panels of Fig.~\ref{fig:model}d-e.
-As expected, $p(F)$ is peaked close to $0$ in the gregarious phase (d) whereas it is peaked close to $1$ in the fragmented case (e).
-The fragmentation parameter $F$ is thus a relevant order parameter to distinguish gregarious and fragmented communities.
+We report the histogram of $F(\bfr)$ in the bottom panels of Fig.~\ref{fig:histograms}.
+As expected, $p(F)$ is peaked close to $0$ in the gregarious phase (h), whereas it is peaked close to $1$ in the fragmented case (g).
+In panel (i), the double-peak structure stems from a spatial coexistence between fully demixed regions and partially gregarious communities that are becoming more fragmented as $\sigma^2$ increases.
+The spatial structures corresponding to these histograms are illustrated in Appendix~\ref{app:heatmps}.
+All in all, the fragmentation parameter $F$ is thus a relevant order parameter to distinguish gregarious and fragmented communities.

 Our simulations thus demonstrate the existence of a phase transition towards a fragmented ecosystem upon increasing the heterogeneity of random motility-regulation interactions.
 We now develop a theoretical framework to elucidate the physical origin of this transition, starting from the bacteria microscopic dynamics.